macbrayne/spawn-protection-tweaks/README.md

 SpawnProtectionTweaks supports permissions mods like LuckPerms and other mods supporting the [Fabric Permission API](https://github.com/lucko/fabric-permissions-api).
-The permission nodes are formatted in the form ``spawnprotectiontweaks.<module>.<subcommand>.<operation>`` I.e. ``spawnprotectiontweaks.spawnprotection.whitelist.add`` Currently all commands reside in the "spawnprotection" module.
+The permission nodes are formatted in the form ``spawnprotectiontweaks.<module>.<subcommand>.<operation>`` I.e. ``spawnprotectiontweaks.spawnprotection.whitelist.add``

+Currently, all commands reside in the "spawnprotection" module.

 ## [Releases](https://github.com/macbrayne/spawn-protection-tweaks/releases)